geeksdevelop/translate/README.md

 # Laravel Translate Data
+###Compatible with laravel
-Package for the translation of fields in the database according to the language of configuration of the laravel 5.3 system.
+Package for the translation of fields in the database according to the language of configuration of the laravel system.

 ## Installation
 ```bash